Theseus and That Pesky Minotaur

 The other section gives a long mythology that explains how Theseus got into a maze with a mechanical Minotaur.
 The publisher of Mad Mazes thought it was too long and boring, so he didn’t include it in the book.
 Most people agreed with that assessment, but some thought it was great, so I was able to get the mythology published in a British magazine.
 I also included it here.

-Note, August 12, 2008: Theseus and the Minotaur now have their own entry on Wikipedia.
-Pretty neat!
+And by the way, Theseus and the Minotaur now have their own entry on Wikipedia.
 I have no idea who wrote this.

 Back to the home page